haarer/SAF-Spec-Test/src/userdoc/domains.md

 nav_order: 4
 ---
 # Domains
-Domains are the 'rows' in the SAF Grid.
+Domains are the rows of the SAF Grid.
 They implement the Stakeholder Perspective Concept from ISO 42010
 {% for element in site.data.domains %}
 ## {{ element.Name }} Domain
 {{ element.Documentation }}